vanillawc/wc-code/README.md

 - `theme` - the codemirror theme you want to use
 - `file-name` - this will be the file name used when the file is downloaded
 - `viewport-margin`<sup>1</sup> - sets the `viewportMargin` option of the CodeMirrror editor instance (default `10`)
-- `readonly` - sets the codemirror's "readOnly" configuration attribute to true, you may set `readonly="nocursor"` if you want to disable the cursor and not let the user copy the text inside
+- `readonly` - sets the codemirror's "readOnly" configuration attribute to true, you may set `readonly="nocursor"` if you want to disable the cursor and not let the user select the text inside

 *<sup>1</sup>Setting `viewport-margin` to `infinity` will auto-resize the editor to its contents.
 To see this in action, check out the [CodeMirror Auto-Resize Demo](https://codemirror.net/demo/resize.html).*